EvatsugDnalloR/ToDoListConsoleApplication/README.md

 # ToDoListConsoleApplication
 A robust C++ application functioned as a ToDo List application with console user-interface.
-This project serces as a practical exercise for me to implement part of the basic C++ features that i have learned.
+This project serves as a practical exercise for me to implement part of the basic C++ features that i have learned.

 ## Overview
 - Add, delete, modify, and mark ToDo items as done
 - Save and load ToDo items from a specification file
+- Undo or redo the last operation
 - Unit tests for all testable methods in every class

 ## UML Diagrams